-Employees who exercise the right to compensation for a breach of equal treatment rules must not be treated unfavourably, in particular it may not cause termination of their employment.
+Employees who exercise the right to compensation for a breach of equal treatment rules must not be treated unfavourably and, in particular, it may not cause termination of their employment.
 Employees are also entitled to notify the National Labour Inspectorate.
-The Inspectorate may conduct an inspection and may impose a fine on the employer.
+The Inspectorate may conduct an inspection and impose a fine on the employer who is responsible for discrimination.